47 Capricorni

-47 Capricorni is a variable star located around 1,170 light years from the Sun in the southern constellation Capricornus, near the northern border with Aquarius.
+47 Capricorni is a variable star located around 940 light years from the Sun in the southern constellation Capricornus, near the northern border with Aquarius.
 It has the variable star designation of AG Capricorni and a Bayer designation of c2 Capricorni; 47 Capricorni is the Flamsteed designation.
 This object is visible to the naked eye as a dim, red-hued point of light with an apparent visual magnitude that varies between 5.90 and 6.14.
 The star is receding from the Earth with a heliocentric radial velocity of +20 km/s.

+In 1963, Alan William James Cousins announced that 47 Capricorni is a variable star.
+It was given its variable star designation in 1973.